 The rate at which the DBA’s role transforms will vary depending on a company’s ability to embrace and implement new data technologies.
 Some DBAs will continue to work with a few older relational database technologies since many businesses continue to use them.
 However, the DBA’s role will continue to evolve across most organizations.
 This means DBAs will be involved in more high-level data analytics and DevOps tasks.

-Other Definitions of a Database Administrator Include:
+Other Database Administrator Definitions Include:

 - “A database maintainer who provides assurance of data accuracy and consistency of the data through the database’s entire life cycle.
 A custodian of all database changes.”
 (DAMA International)